alexwlchan/alexwlchan.net/src/_drafts/mildly-dynamic-websites.md

 /*
  * Sort a list of items.
  *
- * It takes the list of items and available options, and the
+ * This function takes the list of items and available options, and the
  * URL query parameters passed to the page.
  *
  * It returns a list with the items in sorted order, and the